Crich beta-mannosylation

 The Crich β-mannosylation in organic chemistry is a synthetic strategy which is used in carbohydrate synthesis to generate a 1,2-cis-glycosidic bond.
 This type of linkate is generally very difficult to make, and specific methods like the Crich β-mannosylation are used to overcome these issues.
+The technique takes its name from its developer, Professor David Crich.

 Background

 The development of facile chemical glycosylation protocols is essential to synthesizing complex oligosaccharides.
 Among many diverse type of glycosidic linkages, the 1,2-cis-β-glycoside, which exists in many biologically relevant glycoconjugates and oligosaccharides, is arguably one of the most difficult to synthesize.
 The challenges in constructing β-mannose linkage have been well documented in several reviews.
 To date, a few laboratories have devised efficient methodologies to overcome these synthetic hurdles, and achieved varying degrees of success.
 Of those elegant approaches, a highly stereoselective β-mannosylation protocol developed by Crich and co-workers was realized as a breakthrough in β-mannoside synthesis.
 This strategy is based on the initial activation of α-mannosyl sulfoxides 1 with triflic anhydride (Tf2O) using DTBMP (2,6-di-tert-butyl-4-methylpyridine) as a base, followed by nucleophilic substitution of glycosyl acceptors (HOR3) to provide the 1,2-cis-β-glycoside 2 in good yield and selectivity (Scheme 1).